Clean Mining: how environmental goals and demands for higher productivity are driving profitability and investment decisions

 Other disbenefits associated with trucks include inefficient routing (due to factors such as sight, stopping distances and mine topography); high dust pollution, noise emissions and safety risks; and potential disruption due to adverse weather conditions.

-All things considered, the time has come for a paradigm shift in the way we approach mine planning and operations in the 21st century.
+All things considered, the time has come for a paradigm shift in the way we approach sustainable mine planning and operations in the 21st century.

 OVERHAULING HAULAGE